South Africa and Botswana Safari

 From US$6,500 – twin

-Prices are shown in US$, per person based on two people sharing a twin room.
-Prices are subject to change depending on availability of space and currency fluctuations.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin room.
+Prices are subject to availability of space, inclusions in your personalized program and currency fluctuations.
 Final pricing will be quoted at the time of your request.
 Single occupancy rates may be available, please request.

 Arrive in Capetown any time today.
 A transfer is provided to your centrally located hotel, the Radisson Red, located in the V&A Waterfront area.
 The hotel focuses on art, fashion and music to connect people.
 It features a rooftop sun terrace with views of the sea.